IIP Placements in India

 - Quantitative analysis of fundamental, macro-economic and financial data: Typical tasks would include reading academic and broker literature to formulate investment hypotheses, gathering and cleaning data into a usable format, running statistical tests on the data and coming up with investment models based on the research results.
 Example: Analyzing 200 years worth of district level rainfall data to predict the performance of agriculture stocks.
 Technologies used: Python, Matlab, SQL Server, Excel, Bloomberg and various market data services.

 - Technology infrastructure: Forefront places a great emphasis on technology to automate manual tasks and build scalable systems.
 Technology infrastructure work would include mapping user requirements, coming up with an object oriented system design, writing test cases, programming and debugging.
 Example: Building a tool to do performance attribution for client portfolios.
 Technologies used: Python, SQL Server, C#, Visual Basic, ASP .NET.

-Summer interns will also have the opportunity to participate in our weekly lecture series that covers advanced concepts in asset pricing, portfolio management, investing and trading, and an overview of financial markets, regulations and business strategy.
+IIP interns will also have the opportunity to participate in a weekly lecture series that covers advanced concepts in asset pricing, portfolio management, investing and trading, and an overview of financial markets, regulations and business strategy.
 Four placements have been created for the International Internship Program.